-- TED-Ed Club: a weekly after school club.
-TED is an American organisation whose goal is to “spread great ideas to a global audience through a variety of different media”.
+- TED-Ed Club: TED is an American organisation whose goal is to “spread great ideas to a global audience through a variety of different media”.
 You may have heard of TEDTalks; these are twenty minute talks given by experts in their field on a vast range of topics.
 TED-Ed is the educational arm of TED and this club is part of network of school-based clubs in 42 countries across the world.
-The club is a place for pupils to meet like-minded people, learn research, presentation and animation skills by developing a ‘big idea’ to be presented in the form of a short TED-style talk.
+The club is a place for pupils to meet like-minded people, learn research, presentation and animation skills by developing a ‘big idea’ which will be presented in the form of a short TED-style talk.
 Each week, pupils work on their ‘big idea’ and how to present it to a formal audience.
-These TED-style talks are presented at an evening event to parents in Term 5.
+These TED-style talks will be presented at an evening occasion to parents in Term 5.
 The club is open to pupils in Years 7-11 and is supported by Year 12 Senior Leaders.